Requirements As Artifacts

 Date Created When the requirement was created

-Status Stage at which the requirement is (for example proposed or verified)
+Status The stage at which the requirement is (for example, proposed or verified)

 Priority Indicates which requirement should be implemented first